Polar Plunge Run Recap

-From Memorial Day to Labor Day, over the last few years, you would find the MOTIVNY team leading runners through heat of the city streets to a destination cooled down by the Atlantic Ocean by way of the Rockaways.
-Our Summer Long Run Series has become traditional for many and rite of passage for some.
-As we always continue to provide an experience for runners, new and familiar alike, we wanted to continue to evolve our Long Run Series.
+From Memorial Day to Labor Day, over the last few years, you would find the MOTIVNY team leading runners through the heat of the city streets to a destination cooled down by the Atlantic Ocean by way of the Rockaways.
+Our Summer Long Run Series has become traditional for many and a rite of passage for some.
+As we always continue to provide an experience for New York City runners, new and familiar alike, we wanted to continue to evolve our Long Run Series.
 This brought us to the launch of our Polar Plunge Run on Leap Day last year.

 Taking a page from our Summer playbook, we retooled and adjusted what we needed to provide the same Summer experience in the mid-Winter.
 With a global pandemic unknowingly around the corner, our Summer Long Series was put on hold, except for a late cameo at the end of September.

 After some planning and some adjustments of procedures and protocols, we decided to bring back the Polar Plunge Run.
-With everything in its proper place and a favorable weather forecast a few weeks out we decided to move forward for the second year in a row.
+With everything in its proper place and a favorable weather forecast a few weeks out, we decided to move forward for the second year in a row.

-This year comparative to last year was a different tale.
+This year compared to last year was a different tale.
 Although we scaled back the number of athletes for COVID-19, the percentage of runners that followed through with a plunge in what felt like freezing water was easily 90% of participants.
 In 2020, the scattered feelings on the beach upon arrival included fear, doubt, and uncertainty.
 This time couldn’t have been more different.

 Runners longingly crossed the finish line, found our finisher tent, and b-lined to the water.
 Chatter about plunge strategy spread quickly among finishers.
 Everyone was taking a different approach but still plotting their eventual entry into the ocean.
-Some were still processing their 19, 15, or 9 mile run they had just conquered moments before.
+Some were still processing their 19-, 15-, or 9-mile run they had just conquered moments before.
 In the end, the plunge was an experience unique to each individual that attended.